 FinCEN provided further clarification of these principles on August 3, 2020.
 This guidance reinforces the risk-based basis for collecting information around customer activity, establishing customer risk profiles, and determining the frequency for updating customer information.
 The guidance highlights that "information collected throughout the relationship is critical in understanding the customer's transactions in order to assist the financial institution in determining when transactions are potentially suspicious."
 The U.S. Treasury published its 2022 National Risk Assessments for ML/TF and proliferation financing and found that AML/CFT-related deficiencies primarily stem from inadequate CDD and enhanced due diligence ("EDD"), as well as insufficient customer risk identification.
-In particular, it highlights the importance of collecting adequate beneficial ownership information of legal entities, the intentional misuse of legal entities and arrangements, including limited liability companies and other corporate vehicles, trusts, and partnerships, and the use of nominees, as well as instances where opaque legal structures, such as shell companies, are exploited by illicit actors to obfuscate the origin and ownership of funds.
+In particular, it highlights the importance of collecting adequate beneficial ownership information due to challenges associated with lack of timely access to beneficial ownership information of legal entities, the intentional misuse of legal entities and arrangements, including limited liability companies and other corporate vehicles, trusts, and partnerships, and the use of nominees, as well as instances where opaque legal structures, such as shell companies, are exploited by illicit actors to obfuscate the origin and ownership of funds.
+176

-Similarly, on an international front, under the EU's 5th AML Directive (or "5AMLD"), registered digital asset service providers are required to have stronger customer due diligence controls around beneficial ownership, with a particular focus on the beneficial ownership of trusts and other opaque legal entity structures.
+Similarly, on an international front, under the EU's 5th AML Directive (or "5AMLD"), registered digital asset service providers are required to have stronger customer due diligence controls around beneficial ownership, with a particular focus on the beneficial ownership of trusts and other opaque legal entity structures.177